critesjosh/token-xapp-alfa-kovan/README.md

 # token-xapp-alfa-kovan

-An example token bridge xapp between alfajores and kovan using optics
+An example token bridge xapp between alfajores and kovan using optics.

+Make sure Metamask is installed on your browser.

 `yarn` to install dependencies.